carterfort/pgh-blotter-old/readme.md

 Laravel requires PHP, Mcrypt and a database.
 It's pre-configured to use MySQL, but you can learn more about switching it [here](http://laravel.com).

+After you've set up your DB, set the variables in the .env file located in the root directory.

 ##Usage

 The app uses Laravel's Artisan Command Line Interface to pull in the available data for the week.
 The command is `fetch:week`.